alelim-bio/intro_to_ML/toy_projects/DNA_seq_class.md

-Certainly!
-Here's the "DNA Sequence Classification using Machine Learning" toy project in Markdown format:

 # DNA Sequence Classification using Machine Learning

 This project aims to develop a machine learning model that can classify DNA sequences into different categories based on their properties or functions.